R35007/Mock-Server/README.md

 const db = getValidDb(
   "db.json", // db or HAR
-  [], // injectors
-  rootPath, // Root path to fetch the db.json file options
+  { injectors, rootPath, reverse, dbMode, merge, mockServer }
 ); // returns valid Db combined with the given injectors.
-Also helps to extract a db from HAR file. internally use getValidRouteConfig const middleware = getValidMiddlewares(middlewares, rootPath); // returns a valid middleware along with the default middlewares const injectors = getValidInjectors(injectors, rootPath); // returns a valid injectors. internally use getValidInjectorConfig const rewriters = getValidRewriters(rewriters, rootPath); // returns a valid rewriters const config = getValidConfig(config, rootPath); // returns a valid config combined with the default configs const store = getValidStore(store, rootPath); // returns a valid store const routeConfig = getValidRouteConfig(route, routeConfig); // returns a valid routeconfig used by getValidDb const injectorConfig = getValidInjectorConfig(route, routeConfig); // returns a valid injectorsConfig used by getValidInjectors const route = getValidRoute(route); // splits route by comma and adds a slash ('/') prefix to the routes
+Also helps to extract a db from HAR file. internally use getValidRouteConfig const middleware = getValidMiddlewares(middlewares, { rootPath }); // returns a valid middleware along with the default middlewares const injectors = getValidInjectors(injectors, { rootPath }); // returns a valid injectors. internally use getValidInjectorConfig const rewriters = getValidRewriters(rewriters, { rootPath }); // returns a valid rewriters const config = getValidConfig(config, { rootPath }); // returns a valid config combined with the default configs const store = getValidStore(store, { rootPath }); // returns a valid store const routeConfig = getValidRouteConfig(route, routeConfig); // returns a valid routeconfig used by getValidDb const injectorConfig = getValidInjectorConfig(route, routeConfig); // returns a valid injectorsConfig used by getValidInjectors const route = getValidRoute(route); // splits route by comma and adds a slash ('/') prefix to the routes